 Getting porcelain veneers is a big decision.
 You will change the entire appearance of your smile when you opt for veneers, a shift that most cosmetic dentistry patients anticipate and welcome.
 It is, of course, understandable to have concerns about the veneer procedure.
 Learn how veneers are applied, whether veneers ruin real teeth, and whether you're a good candidate for this kind of smile makeover from Dentistry for Life in Philadelphia.

-Lumineers are applied to teeth the same way as traditional veneers, but with one major difference – little to no prep work.
+Lumineers are applied to teeth the same way as traditional veneers, but with one major difference - little to no prep work.
+In fact Lumineers are also known as "no-prep veneers" because of the minimal work required to adhere them to your teeth.
 The teeth are typically cleaned and may be lightly sanded to make room for the veneers, but Lumineers are even thinner than the thin porcelain veneers and tooth enamel is unlikely to need to be removed as part of prep.

 All veneers are carefully customized to create a flawless, natural-looking new smile.
 And, of course, the whole point of veneers is to upgrade the look of your natural teeth.

 Most patients who get porcelain veneers have no intention of ever reversing the procedure, whether their teeth are altered under the veneers or not.
 The point of a smile makeover, ultimately, is to completely revamp your appearance.
 It's important to be fully committed to your smile upgrade before you proceed with any cosmetic dentistry procedures.

 If you're unhappy with the appearance of your natural teeth but you're concerned that porcelain veneers will alter your real teeth too much, take all the time you need to discuss every possible cosmetic dentistry option with your Philadelphia dentist, so you feel completely comfortable with your smile makeover.